Online training: Buying your first home Tuesday, March 28 – 1:00 PM Learn more

 What does a day of conveyance look like?

-At the notary's office, the preliminary sales agreement is transferred to a formal deed of sale.
-Any reservations in the preliminary sales agreement, under which the sale can be canceled, will then be exempt.
-The notary reads the deeds in full.
-This is done in the Dutch language.
-An official interpreter must be present if someone is not fluent in Dutch.
-The notary's office can arrange for an interpreter.
+The preliminary deed of sale is transferred to a formal deed of sale at the notary's office.
+Any reservations in the provisional sales agreement, under which the sale can be canceled, will lapse.
+The notary reads out the deeds.
+This is done in Dutch.

 Buying a home?